Part 4: “Treating Third Parties as

 2) that the vendor provides ‘actionable’ intelligence, or;

-3) that the vendor can radically reduce the amount of time and effort you need to apply in your TPRM processes.
+3) that the vendor can radically reduce the amount of time and effort you need to apply in your TPRM program and processes.

 All these claims should make your ‘Spidey’ senses tingle.

 For example, let’s talk about actionable intelligence.
 In TPRM, intelligence is the term used to define the information gathered through collection efforts to gain details about a vendor’s risk posture.
 Actionable intelligence is a subset of that information.
 In military terms, actionable intelligence is: “intelligence information that is directly useful to customers for immediate exploitation without having to go through the full intelligence production process.”